 Frequently Asked Questions

-Keep in mind, different bulldog breeds have different nutritional requirements.
+The average commercial food has about 15% fat.
+Less active bulldogs will do better with around 10% fat while young and active dogs need closer to 20%.Keep in mind, different bulldog breeds have different nutritional requirements.
 Check out our article on the best dog food for French bulldogs if an English isn’t the only bully in your household.

 What is the Best Dog Food for English Bulldogs?